Blogs

 What is Data extraction?

-Data extraction is the process retrieving or pulling data from various sources and converting it into a usable and meaningful format for further analysis, reporting, or storage.
+Data extraction is the process of retrieving or pulling data from various sources and converting it into a usable and meaningful format for further analysis, reporting, or storage.
 It is one of the most crucial steps in data management that allows you to feed data into applications or analytics downstream.

 Data can come from various sources, including databases, spreadsheets, websites, Application Programming Interfaces (APIs), log files, sensor data, and more.
 These sources may be structured (organized into tables or records) or unstructured (textual or non-tabular data).